Dynatrace/AWSDevOpsTutorial/README.md

 ## 2. Lets run another CodePipeline

 To simulate a new pipeline run lets go back to our AWS CodePipeline and click on "Release change".
 This will trigger a new release of the current build.
-Once the Pipeline reaches the Approval Phases manually aprove it.
+Once the Pipeline reaches the Approval Phases manually approve it.

 ### Validate Dynatrace Deployment Event

-Everytime a deployment happens from our Pipeline we should see that information on the service that Dynatrace monitors.
+Every time a deployment happens from our Pipeline we should see that information on the service that Dynatrace monitors.
 Lets go back to one of the services (Staging or Production) and explore the
 ![](./images/createstack_dynatrace_deployevents1.png)

 ### Explore Performance Data per Pipeline Run